markov-ngz/markov-ngz/README.md

 Glad to see you here!

 Currently a **work-study student data engineer**. <br>
-I like data processing and infrastructure automation, but i have so much to learn.
+I like data processing and infrastructure automation.

 Feel free to check my projects below ⬇️ !